 The University of Michigan code for the GRE and the TOEFL is 1839.
 (The department code is not necessary, since GRE and TOEFL scores are automatically added to applicant records as long as name and birth date can be matched.)

 Applicants must request that their scores be sent to the University of Michigan using the code above.
 The scores will be downloaded to the University's database and automatically included in the application.
 Requests can be made on the GRE or TOEFL web site.
 Official downloaded GRE and TOEFL scores are required.
 Photocopies are not accepted.
-The applicant is expected to make his/her own arrangements to pay for these examinations and to see that the results are sent to the Department.
+The applicant is expected to make his/her own arrangements to pay for these examinations and to see that the results are sent.

 The Graduate Record Examination (GRE), prepared and administered by the Educational Testing Service, is required as part of the application for admission.
 The GRE is administered throughout the United States and many other countries throughout the year.
-Dates and places to take the examination may be obtained from the Educational Testing Service (P.O.
-Box 955, Princeton, NJ 08540) or on their web site.
+Dates and places to take the examination may be found on the Educational Testing Service web site.

 Submit online or upload to ApplyWeb: